 - P0308 – Cylinder 8 Misfire Detected

-This combustion is fueled by your car’s gasoline and ignited by its spark plugs.
-If any part of the combustion process isn’t working perfectly, the engine “misfires,” which means the combustion isn’t happening as the engine’s computer expected.
+This combustion is fueled by your car’s gasoline, and it’s ignited by the spark plugs.
+If any part of the combustion process isn’t working perfectly, the engine “misfires,” which means the combustion isn’t happening as your car’s computer expected.
 It is the engine version of an unexpected cough.

 Specific P0300 codes, such as a P0303, indicate which cylinder the misfire is happening in, so a P0303 code means a misfire is detected in cylinder 3.

 The vehicle our mechanic is working on in the video has codes P0300, P0303, and P0306, as well as primary/secondary circuit codes, which may help narrow down what could be causing the misfire (or multiple misfires) in cylinders 3 and 6.